ymyke/cardio/DOMAIN.md

    be selected from this bucket.
    - This is the only bucket where the philosophies I vs II make any difference.
 2. The ones the player owns.
+   - Player can only choose from those to put together their starting deck.
+   - Maybe there will be certain locations that only apply to cards the player owns in the future?
 3. The ones a player actually starts a run with.
    - Maybe she can choose?
 Based on a number of points (and maybe also gems and spirits)?
 (But at least one?)
+   - Or maybe the subset of initial cards is also randomly selected from the cards the player owns (and up to a max score)?
 4. (The ones in different decks during a fight.)

 ## Example run